 If you’re interested in becoming an accountant or even if you’re in the market for accounting services, you may have wondered about the term “chartered accountant.”
-Also referred to as CA, this type of professional is one that offers a number of significant benefits, but whose position is less in the spotlight than other forms of accounting professionals, according to ICAEW.
+Also referred to as CA, this type of professional is one that offers a number of significant benefits, but whose position is less in the spotlight than other forms of accounting professionals.

 What Is a Chartered Accountant?

 Chartered accountant designation is worldwide, and it refers to professional accountants who are qualified to take on a number of specific activities within the spectrum of accountancy.
 Such tasks include auditing financial statements, filing of corporate tax returns, and financial advising.
 While the name is seen around the globe, in the United States, the equivalent position is known as a certified public accountant, or CPA.
 The professional body that governs this group of accounting workers goes back to 1854 where it was founded in Britain.
 There are now several associations that act as governing and accrediting bodies for these professionals, such as the Canadian Institute of Chartered Accountants and the Institute of Chartered Accountants in England and Wales.

 What Chartered Accountants Do

 There are four areas in which these accountancy professionals serve.
 They are taxation, financial accounting and reporting, applied finance, and management accounting.
 The specialization an accountant chooses determines under which umbrella he or she works.
 Chartered accountants can wear a number of hats.
 It’s possible that they may oversee a corporation or business’s entire accountancy needs.
 They may have a more narrow function such as being in charge of just one aspect of a business like auditing or taxes.
 Many of these highly skilled workers will go out on their own as freelancers or consultants for hire.

 How to Become a Chartered Accountant